Annotating Web Browsing Agents: From WebArena Traces to Human Evaluation

 for error, count in sorted(error_counts.items(), key=lambda x: -x[1]):

-print(f" {error}: {count}")Success Rate by Website
+print(f" {error}: {count}")Success rate by website

 # If traces span multiple websites